crosstype/node-html-markdown/benchmark/README.md

 # Benchmark Tool

-Simple benchmark for diffrent html to markdown compilers using real-life data.
+Simple benchmark for different html to markdown compilers using real-life data.

 Based on: https://github.com/AndreasMadsen/htmlparser-benchmark